pgamer78/btt-recorder-docs/docs/appendices.rst

 English Source Audio
 -----
-Go to this page (https://sites.google.com/a/wycliffeassociates.org/wamtt/) to links to download the English source audio files for translationRecorder. **NOTE** These files are for translation projects for the ULB by Verse.
+Go to this page (https://digitalstorage.sharefile.com/share/view/s34cb4b0a5be4ce3a/) for folders to download the English source audio files for BTT Recorder. **NOTE** These files are for translation projects for the ULB by Verse.

 **How to download:**

 1. Go to the the page above.
 #.
-Find the desired book/chapter for the translation work.
+Navigate to the desired testament/book/chapter for the translation work.
 #.
 Click on the link in the URL column.
 #.
 Download the file to the tablet or computer (to transfer to the tablet later.)